A

 This website uses cookies as well as similar tools and technologies to understand visitors' experiences.
 By continuing to use this website, you consent to Columbia University's usage of cookies and similar technologies, in accordance with the Columbia University Website Cookie Notice Group 6

-The 2023 Open House for Prospective Students will take place beginning October 16, 2023.
+The 2023 Open House for Prospective Students took place in October, 2023.

-The in-person event will be held on Monday, October 16, 2023 with campus and building tours; meetings with the Dean, Program Directors, faculty, and students; open courses and studio reviews; lectures; receptions; and more.
+The in-person event is held on Monday, October 16, 2023 with campus and building tours; meetings with the Dean, Program Directors, faculty, and students; open courses and studio reviews; lectures; receptions; and more.

 Please register online to attend.

-Additional online events including program-specific curriculum presentations will be held through the week from Tuesday, October 17.
-A full schedule will be available soon on this page.
+Additional online events including program-specific curriculum presentations are held throughout the week from Tuesday, October 17.
+Register for upcoming sessions below, and view recordings of past sessions.

 Admissions Events